‘Firefly’: The Greatest Ship in the ‘Verse – The Serenity Breakdown

 When carrying the maximum payload of 74.8 metric tonnes of cargo, Serenity still boasted a 44 A.U. range.

 Serenity took her crew to learn the truth of the experiments with G-23 Paxilon Hydrochlorate.
-These experiments led to the creation of the Reavers, and after the crew of the Serenity learned the truth, they were caught in a battle between Alliance military forces and Reavers as they sped towards a comm relay moon outside the Blue Sun system.
+These experiments led to the creation of the Reavers.
+After the crew of the Serenity learned the truth, they were caught in a battle between Alliance military forces and Reavers.
+As the battle continued, they sped towards a comm relay moon outside the Blue Sun system.

 There they spread the truth of the matter and started to bring about a change in the Alliance.
 Whether it would last, was anyone’s guess.